Pacifica, California

 What is Linda Mar and why is it the most popular Pacifica neighbourhood?

 Linda Mar is the south Pacifica neighbourhood centered on Linda Mar Boulevard, Crespi Drive, and the Linda Mar Beach valley between Sweeney Ridge and Montara Mountain.
-It is Pacifica's largest neighbourhood and the surf and family-buyer center, with Linda Mar State Beach, Taco Bell on the beach (a Pacifica landmark), and the Linda Mar Shopping Center.
+It is Pacifica's largest neighbourhood and the surf and beach-recreation center, with Linda Mar State Beach, Taco Bell on the beach (a Pacifica landmark), and the Linda Mar Shopping Center.
 Single-family is $1.1M to $1.8M for inland tracts (1950s and 1960s Doelger tract), $1.5M to $2.2M for hillside view tracts, and $1.8M to $3M+ for the ocean-view bluff homes along Linda Mar Beach.
 Feeders are Cabrillo or Ocean Shore Elementary, Ingrid B. Lacy Middle, and Oceana High.

 What is the Esplanade Drive bluff-erosion situation?